-1. Boost Vitamin B12 for Vegetarians and Vegans
+1. VITAMIN B12: Boost Vitamin B12 for Vegetarians and Vegans

 Vitamin B12 is a nutrient the body needs for many functions, including converting food into cellular energy, supporting healthy nerve and blood cells, and making DNA.4 But Vitamin B12 is only reliably found in foods derived from animals.3 So, if you follow a vegan or vegetarian diet, you are at a higher risk for a Vitamin B12 deficiency.3†

 Only a few plant-sourced foods such as certain fermented beans, vegetables, edible algae, and mushrooms may contain substantial amounts of Vitamin B12.3 Other vegan sources such as tempeh, nori, spirulina, algae, and unfortified nutritional yeast may also contain some Vitamin B12—but aren’t reliable or practical sources of this important vitamin vegans or vegetarians need.1

 So, if you’re a vegan, you need to find a way of regularly consuming Vitamin B12, whether that’s from fortified foods or supplements.
 The same goes for vegetarians.
 While Vitamin B12 can be found in milk and eggs, they don’t provide enough of it.
 For example, 1 cup of milk and one egg combined only provide about 2/3 of what’s recommended to consume each day.1 Thankfully, Vitamin B12 is easily found in supplement form either as a standalone Vitamin B12, in a multivitamin, or a B Complex.
 It can also be found in fortified foods such as breads and cereals.
 You’ll just have to make it a point to regularly consume Vitamin B12 somehow—so you don’t become deficient in this critical nutrient.